divinecia/Final-Year-Project/README.md

 4. Run tests and linting
 5. Submit a pull request

-## Deployment

-The application can be deployed to any platform that supports Next.js:

-- Vercel (recommended)
-- Netlify
-- Railway
-- DigitalOcean App Platform

-Make sure to set up your environment variables in your deployment platform.

 ## License

 This project is licensed under the MIT License.